Friday, August 7, 2009

 If he repeats any of these negative behaviors, tell him directly what you don’t like about what he’s doing, and what behavior you want from him instead.
 If he persists despite your warning, tell him to leave so you can re-evaluate the relationship, then ignore his calls.
 Don’t argue.
 Take space and cool down.
 He’ll regret it later.
 A woman doesn’t have to get emotional and upset to teach a man a lesson.
 Just give him a choice.

 If you’re in a female-led relationship, you can make a policy of stopping a heated argument by tying him to a chair in the bedroom for a little while and getting other things done around the house.
 Don’t forget to gag him!
 It gives him time to calm down and rethink his approach and it gives you time to do something you enjoy instead.
-Finish that book you’re in the middle of, or order take-out and relax in front of a rented movie.
+Finish that book you’re in the middle of, or order take-out and enjoy watching a movie in the next room.

 To complete his lessons, wait until he shows a change of heart and until you’re feeling better, and then give him a chance to rephrase what he was trying to say before.
 Tell him what behavior you want from him instead of what he did, what type of behavior will please you, and have him do a few practice runs with you right then and there.
 When he does it to your satisfaction, reinforce this with some light praise.